 Let’s have a look at the broad fields that are using the magic of Data Science:

-- Gaming: EA Sports, Sony, Nintendo, Zynga, and other giants in this domain have taken it upon themselves to take your gaming experience to an altogether new level.
-Games are now developed and improved using Machine Learning algorithms so that it can upgrade as you move up to higher levels.
+EA Sports, Sony, Nintendo, Zynga, and other giants in this domain have taken it upon themselves to take your gaming experience to an altogether new level.
+Games are now developed and improved using Machine Learning algorithms so that they can upgrade as you move up to higher levels.

 If you have any comments, concerns, or doubts about what you read, do let us know in the comments below!